yohighnes/CS151_FindMyRoommate/README.md

 * Yohannes created the repo and wrote a brief summary of what FindMyRoommate is.
 * Hoang worked on Solutions and Functionality.
 * Thao worked on:
-    * Proposal: Problem, Previous Works, Intended Usage and Environment, User Operations, and References.
+    * Proposal: Problem, Previous Works, Intended Usage and Environment, User Operations, References, Steps to run the website and Snapshots.
     * Code:
         * Frontend - all.
         * Backend: